 rustic herb spice blend

-shredded Cheddar cheese
+shredded Cheddar cheese(ContainsMilk)

-balsamic vinegar (for the salad)
+balsamic vinegar (for the dressing)

 balsamic vinegar (for the onions)

 Preheat the oven to 200°C/180°C fan-forced.
 Thinly slice the red onion.
 Reserve some whole cos lettuce leaves for the burgers, then shred the remaining lettuce.
 Slice the tomato into rounds.
 Slice the cucumber into half-moons.
-In a medium bowl, combine the balsamic vinegar (for the salad), honey and 1 tbs olive oil.
+In a medium bowl, combine the balsamic vinegar (for the dressing), honey and 1 tbs olive oil.
 Season with salt and pepper and set aside.

-While the cheddar crisps are cooking, wipe out the frying pan and return to a medium-high heat with a drizzle of olive oil.
+While the Cheddar crisps are baking, wipe out the frying pan and return to a medium-high heat with a drizzle of olive oil.
 Cook the beef patties for 4-5 minutes each side, or until cooked through.
 Place the bake-at-home burger buns in the oven for 3 minutes to heat through.

 Slice the burger buns in half.
-Spread some garlic aioli over the base of each bun and top with the caramelised onions, a beef patty, a Cheddar crisp, a slice of Roma tomato and some cos lettuce.
-Add the cucumber, the remaining tomato and remaining cos lettuce to the medium bowl with the dressing and toss to coat.
+Spread some garlic aioli over the base of each bun and top with the beef patty, a Cheddar crisp, caramelised onions, a slice of tomato and some cos lettuce leaves.
+Add the cucumber, the remaining tomato and the shredded cos lettuce to the medium bowl with the dressing and toss to coat.
 Serve the salad with the burgers.